kubernetes/contributor-site/content/en/events/2024/kcseu/_index.md

 ### About

-The European summit will be a full contributor summit event taking place on March the 19th in Paris, France alongside
+The European edition of the Contributor Summit will take place on March 19th in Paris, France alongside
 <a href="https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/" rel="noopener noreferrer" target="_blank">KubeCon + CloudNativeCon Europe 2024</a>
 at the